grigorye/URLHelperApp/README.md

 3. The script (currently) outputs the bundle id of the desired app/SSB.
 4. URLHelper asks the app with the bundle to open the url.

-The routings script (`AppBundleIdentiferForURL`) should be installed in `~/Library/Application Scripts/com.grigorye.URLHelperApp/`.
+The routings script (`AppBundleIdentifierForURL`) should be installed in `~/Library/Application Scripts/com.grigorye.URLHelperApp/`.
 A sample version of the script is installed on attempt to open an url (by default it routes everything to Chrome).

 ## Alternatives